Impacted Tooth Exposure

 Canine teeth are located on either side of the four front teeth.
 They are named after their resemblance to the long fangs of a dog.
 These teeth are responsible for biting into food, allowing you to eat and chew properly.
 They keep the front teeth in proper alignment and help maintain a healthy bite.

-Dr. Harris, Dr. Park, Dr. Brown, Dr. Wood, Dr. Holladay, and Dr. Shiffler at Utah Surgical Arts work closely with your orthodontist to formulate a plan and save your impacted canines.
+Dr. Harris, Dr. Park, Dr. Brown, Dr. Wood, and Dr. Holladay at Utah Surgical Arts work closely with your orthodontist to formulate a plan and save your impacted canines.
 Our office offers many anesthesia and sedation options so that you remain comfortable during any surgical procedure.
 If you or your child are experiencing an impacted canine tooth, contact our office in Provo, Payson, South Jordan, or Lehi, UT, today to schedule your consultation.

 What Is an Impacted Tooth?